RasaHQ/rasa-demo/data/nlu/nlu.md

 - what is the price?
 - whats the cost of rasa
 - your cost?
+- do i need to pay to use rasa

 ## intent:react_negative
 - I am feeling bad